caiomarte/caiomarte/README.md

 ## Hello, nice to meet you
 - :raising_hand_man: I'm Caio Marte, 25, Brazilian & to-be Portuguese.
-- 🎓 90% Bachelor of Computer Engineering (GPA: 3.7, graduation date: Dec 2021).
+- :mortar_board: 90% Bachelor of Computer Engineering (GPA: 3.7, graduation date: Dec 2021).
-- 💼 DevOps & Cloud Architect, specialized in AWS, Terraform, CI/CD, and writing awesome documentation.
+- :briefcase: DevOps & Cloud Architect, specialized in AWS, Terraform, CI/CD, and writing awesome documentation.
 - :dart: My goal is to help teams leverage Cloud & DevOps practices to drive customer value by default.
-- :pushpin: Currently living in São Paulo/SP-Brazil, but available to relocate (remote work only).
+- :pushpin: Living in São Paulo/SP-Brazil, but available to relocate (remote work only).

 ## Currently, I have been
 **Working on**
-- :cloud: Cloud migration from Aptible to AWS
+- :cloud: Application migration from Aptible to AWS
 - :gear: Infra as code with Terraform
 - :building_construction: CI/CD pipelines on CircleCI
 - :package: Amazon EKS architecture & deployment